The Modern Revenue Methodology for Education Firms.

 Win rate (qualified)

-• Sales, marketing, CS aligned to shared LOOP stage definitions
+• GTM team aligned to shared LOOP definitions

-• Pilot playbook reduced average pilot length by 41%
+• Pilot playbook reduced average length by 41%

-• Expansion motion productized — net retention 128%
+• Expansion motion productized for net retention result of 128%

 EdTech Series B